What Are Profitability Ratios?

 - = EBITDA / Net sales*100%

-Now let us take the real-life example of Apple Inc. to illustrate the different profitability ratios in the excel template below.
-The table provides the detailed calculation using different profitability ratio formulas
+Now let us take the real-life example of Apple Inc. to illustrate the different profitability ratios in the Excel template below.
+The table provides detailed calculations using different profitability ratio formulas.

 - The net profit margin has increased from 21.19% in 2016 to 22.41% in 2018.